JamieBort/CodeSnippetOrganizer/README.md

 * allow you to view all snippets site-wide for a specific tag
 * allow you to "star" or favorite other people's snippets
 * allow you to sort snippets by date created or updated, and by number of stars

+How to run this program:
+(See the comments in the [index.js](https://github.com/JamieBort/CodeSnippetOrganizer/blob/master/index.js) file.)